ogorton/dmscatter/README.md

 * Renamed executable to dmf90factor.x (previously darkmatter.x)
 * A ".sps" file is no longer required; the code now deduces this information using data provided by the (still required) ".dres" file.
+* Manual now has quick-start guides for the Fortran and Python interfaces

 ### Version 1.4 update (Jan.
 14, 2021)
 New features: